-Please joining me in celebrating Flag.
-Let us take a moment to appreciate the history of our country and all those who have built it, sustained it, and contributed to its lasting legacy.
+Please joining me in celebrating Flag Day.
+Let us take a moment to appreciate the history of our flag, our country and all those who have built it, sustained it, and contributed to its lasting legacy.